Norwich Union Home Insurance becomes Aviva Home Insurance

 - Defaqto 5 star rated cover

-- Home Emergency Cover - They will be with you 2 hours after your call to secure your home after a theft
+- Home Emergency Cover (response time of under 2 hours to secure your home after a break-in)

 - Accidental damage cover for home entertainment equipment

-- A UK based claims team which operate 365 days a year, 24 hours a day and access to a legal and tax helpline
+- A UK-based claims team which operate 365 days a year, 24 hours a day

 - Alternative accommodation found and covered if your home is undergoing repairs